On the Choice of Test Statistic for Conditional Moment Inequalities: Introduction

-Tests based on instrument based CvM and KS statistics have been considered by \citet{andrews_inference_2013}, \citet{kim_kyoo_il_set_2008}, \citet{khan_inference_2009} and \citet{armstrong_asymptotically_2011} for bounded weights, and \citet{armstrong_weighted_2014}, \citet{armstrong_multiscale_2012} and \citet{chetverikov_adaptive_2012} for KS statistics with variance weights.
-The statistics based on instruments with bounded weights use an approach to nonparametric testing problems that goes back at least to \citet{bierens_consistent_1982}. \citet{aradillas-lopez_testing_2013} use a slightly different version of an instrument CvM approach. \citet{chernozhukov_intersection_2013} consider kernel based KS statistics and \citet{lee_testing_2013} consider kernel based CvM statistics.
+Tests based on instrument based CvM and KS statistics have been considered by \citet{andrews_inference_2013}, \citet{kim_kyoo_il_set_2008}, \citet{khan_inference_2009} and \citet{armstrong_asymptotically_2015} for bounded weights, and \citet{armstrong_weighted_2014}, \citet{armstrong_multiscale_2016} and \citet{chetverikov_adaptive_2012} for KS statistics with variance weights.
+The statistics based on instruments with bounded weights use an approach to nonparametric testing problems that goes back at least to \citet{bierens_consistent_1982}. \citet{aradillas-lopez_testing_2013} use a slightly different version of an instrument CvM approach. \citet{chernozhukov_intersection_2013} consider kernel based KS statistics and \citet{lee_testing_2013} and \citet{lee_testing_2015} consider kernel based CvM statistics.
 While some of these papers derive local power results for CvM tests under conditions that appear to be common in point identified models, these results do not apply in set identified models except for in very special cases.
 Indeed, the results in the present paper show that, when one uses a minimax criterion requiring uniformly good power in classes of underlying distributions defined by smoothness properties, the power of CvM tests is much worse (see Section \ref{minimax_rates_sec}).
-The results in this paper show that power comparisons in the set identified case considered here are much different than settings that have been studied previously. \citet{armstrong_asymptotically_2011}, \citet{armstrong_weighted_2011}, \citet{armstrong_weighted_2014}, \citet{armstrong_multiscale_2012}, and \citet{chetverikov_adaptive_2012} derive power results for KS statistics under conditions similar to those used in this paper, but do not consider CvM statistics.
-The local alternatives considered here are also related to ``small peaked'' alternatives used when considering minimax power in statistical testing problems relative to the supremum norm \citep[see, e.g.,][]{lepski_asymptotically_2000}.
+The results in this paper show that power comparisons in the set identified case considered here are much different than settings that have been studied previously. \citet{armstrong_asymptotically_2015}, \citet{armstrong_weighted_2011}, \citet{armstrong_weighted_2014}, \citet{armstrong_multiscale_2016}, and \citet{chetverikov_adaptive_2012} derive power results for KS statistics under conditions similar to those used in this paper, but do not consider CvM statistics.